dscape/mustache.xq/README.md

 * Clean up whitespace with "&#x0a;"
 * XQuery Lambdas (still haven't thought about how this magic would look like)
 * Partials
-* Rewrite the compiler for XQuery 1.0 without MarkLogic Extensions

 ### Known Limitations

 In this section we have the know limitations excluding the features that are not supported.
 To better understand what is supported refer to the Supported Features section

-* Test cases can only be run in MarkLogic.
-* Bundled generator is MarkLogic Specific "1.0-ml".
 * Output is returned inside a <div/> tag.
 This is to support escaping.
 * Key names must be valid QNames (limitation of json.xqy and generator.xqy)